nerstak/M1-Devops-Project/README.md

-# M1-JEE-Project - Interns Supervision Solution (I2S)
+# M1-DevOps-Project - Proof of Concept

 ## Table of contents